CartoDB/mobile-sdk/doc/sdk_with_carto.md

 ## Loading CARTO Map Data to Mobile Apps

-You can also manage mobile rendering by defining how mobile features load with the CARTO APIs and with the CARTO Builder.
-For example:
+We support quite a few methods how you can put your map data from CARTO account via mobile SDK to your mobile app.
+The choise depends on you data size, visual requirements and other aspects.

-- To use **raster map tiles**, define the tile URL for RasterTileLayer
+- To use map as **raster map tiles**, define the tile URL for RasterTileLayer

 - To apply **interactivity** (object click data), use UTFGrid.
 This uses both raster map tiles and json-based UTF tiles